oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/CMP-Task5-point19-latest.jpg " ")

 20. Click **Close** to close the confirmation dialog box.

    The Instance has been successfully deleted.

+   Click on the refresh icon on the top right incase the PDB is still seen on the page.

 ## Task 6:  Setup  PDB-as-a-Service (PDBaaS)